Ready for some drinks in Greece? Here is our guide to twenty drinks from Greece you won’t want to miss.

-If you’ve never seen a kumquat before, these are very small orange fruits that grow on trees.
-They’re pretty delicious in their own right, but in 1860 on the island of Corfu, a British man decided to turn the fruit into alcohol.
+This is 100% one of the drinks from Greece you can not miss.
+If you’ve never seen a kumquat, these are tiny orange fruits that grow on trees.
+They’re delicious in their own right, but in 1860, on the island of Corfu, a British man decided to turn the fruit into alcohol.
 It’s been made ever since!

 In the 1960s, a kumquat liqueur distillery opened in Corfu Town, owned by the Mavromatis family, and it remains there today.
-Now, kumquat liqueur is one of the island’s biggest exports, and once you taste it, you’ll see why.
+This Greek liquor is one of the island’s biggest exports, and once you taste it, you’ll see why.

 It has a sweet taste and around 22% alcohol content.
 The beverage is made by preserving the fruit in a sugar syrup, giving it that sweet, almost golden taste.

 If you’ve ever been to the island of Chios, one thing you will see plenty of is the mastic tree.
-Mastika is an alcoholic beverage that is made from the resin collected from the tree and then mixed with sugar, distilled, and left to create an alcoholic drink that’s potent yet delicious.
+Mastika is a Greek alcoholic drink made from the resin collected from a tree and then mixed with sugar, distilled, and left to create an alcoholic beverage from Greece that is both potent & delicious.
 It tastes a little herby, almost pine-like.

 These days, mastika is kept in the freezer (don’t worry, you won’t get ice cubes) and served ice cold.
-It’s often consumed after a meal, but it can be mixed into cocktails, too – albeit strong ones!
-On its own, mastika has an alcohol content of around 15%, depending upon the brand.
+This is one of the drinks in Greece that is often consumed after a meal, but it can be mixed into Greek cocktails, too – albeit strong ones!
+On its own, mastika has an alcohol content of around 15%, depending on the brand.

 Tentura hails from Patras and has been made since around the 15th century.
-This is a liqueur that is made from fermented cinnamon, vanilla, nutmeg, and mandarin, giving it a fruity yet warm taste with a cinnamon scent.
+This is a Greek alcohol, specifically a liqueur, made from fermented cinnamon, vanilla, nutmeg, and mandarin, giving it a fruity yet warm taste with a cinnamon scent.

-The traditional way to serve tentura is in a small glass with a little ice, served at room temperature.
+The traditional way to serve tentura is in a small glass with a bit of ice, served at room temperature.
 But some people add it to other drinks, often coffee, to give it a warmer taste.
-Alone, tentura has an alcohol content of around 25%, but it’s often mixed with other beverages, which will obviously make it a lot stronger!
+Alone, tentura has an alcohol content of around 25%, but it’s often mixed with other beverages, making it much stronger!

-Tsikoudia has been made for hundreds of years on Crete, and it is still very popular today.
-For those who have tried raki in Turkish, tsikoudia isn’t that dissimilar as it has hat almost aniseed taste that’s quite strong.
-For some, it’s an acquired taste, but it’s definitely something you should try, and it’s known to get the conversation flowing!
+Tsikoudia has been made for hundreds of years on Crete and is still very popular today.
+For those who have tried raki in Turkey, tsikoudia isn’t that dissimilar, as it has an almost aniseed taste that’s quite strong.
+For some, it’s an acquired taste, but it’s something you should try, and it’s known to get the conversation flowing!